Cyber Security

 However, if you have robust managed device encryption in place, you can easily encrypt your business data immediately after the device is stolen or lost.

-Doing so will turn every information into nonsensical code and render it useless.
-Not only will it keep your confidential data safe but also enable you to decrypt it once you’ve found the device.
+Doing so will turn every piece of information into nonsensical code and render it useless.
+Not only will it keep your confidential data safe, but it will also enable you to decrypt it once you’ve found the device.

-To get device encryption solutions installed for your business, get in touch with the experienced IT team at Redpalm today!
+To have device encryption solutions installed for your business, get in touch with the experienced IT team at Redpalm today.

 2. Ask Employees to Not Use Public Wi-Fi

-As mentioned before, public wi-fi networks are unsecured connections but employees usually ignore it or don’t really understand its consequences.
+As mentioned before, public wi-fi networks are unsecured connections, but employees usually ignore them or don’t really understand their consequences.

 Latest From The Blogs